 Star rating: ⭐⭐⭐⭐⭐ | Weighs: 88.5 x 75.5 x 149.5 cm | Mattress required: 70 x 140cm

 ✅ Usable for many years

-This is a sturdy and stylish cot bed with three adjustable heights so you can adjust it as your baby grows.
-Eventually, you can remove the bars to create a bench-style bed.
+This is a sturdy and stylish cot bed with three adjustable heights so that you can adjust it as your baby grows.
+Eventually, you can remove the bars altogether to create a bench-style bed.

-Our tester, Gemma Fromage-Crawford, is mum to Boden, 13 months.
-She built the cot bed in an hour and found the instructions easy to follow.
-“The Willox Adjustable Cot Bed is available in two colours – off-white or green – and we opted for green as it looked very unique,” she says.
-“I was curious to see the colour in real-life as colours can look different online.
-I wasn’t disappointed; it’s a beautiful shade of green.
-Previously, I had only considered a traditional white cot bed but this has totally changed my mind.
+“I was curious to see the colour in real-life as colours can look different online but I wasn’t disappointed.
+It’s a beautiful shade of green.
+Previously, I had only ever considered a traditional white cot bed but this has totally changed my mind.
 And even though it’s described as vintage, it’s a stunning, stylish piece that would look great in a modern nursery.”

 - Read our full review of the La Redoute Willox Adjustable Cot Bed